rax-register/rax-register.github.io/_posts/2020-09-20-boykin-lab.md

 ![](/images/boykin_lab/62. tcpdump.png)

-tcpdump is an easy, command line packet capture tool the is essential in your toolkit.
+tcpdump is a command line packet capture tool that is essential in your toolkit.
 Many times on labs or ctfs, we only have command line access to a machine which means even though we can launch graphical user interface based packet capture utilities like wireshark, we do not have remote desktop access to use them through the graphical interface.
 In these cases, knowing some basics of tcpdump can save the day.
-A quick tutorial on tcpdump can be found here:  https://www.linuxtechi.com/capture-analyze-packets-tcpdump-command-linux/
+A quick tutorial on tcpdump can be found here:  [https://www.linuxtechi.com/capture-analyze-packets-tcpdump-command-linux/](https://www.linuxtechi.com/capture-analyze-packets-tcpdump-command-linux/)

 We should be able to capture just the traffic we want using a command like: